Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 It is a good idea to bring a pair of sandals with you to India because of the warm weather and the fact that you may have to remove your shoes to enter temples and other religious sites.

-We know our fellow Kiwis are fond of jandals but if they are going to be the shoes you wear on a day-to-day basis we recommend sandals with more support.
+We know our fellow Kiwis are fond of jandals.
+But if they are going to be the shoes you wear on a day-to-day basis we recommend sandals with more support.

 Along with sandals, it is also a good idea to bring some proper shoes for days that will be filled with exploring markets or walking through ancient ruins.